miguelsndc/vault/Zettelkasten/Categorical - Qualitative Data.md

 tags: stats
 aliases: qualitative, categorical
 ---
-Categorical or qualitative variables represent types of data that can be divided **into groups**, data that is non-numerical,
+Categorical or qualitative variables represent types of data that can be divided **into groups**, data that is non-numerical, like race, gender, religion, etc.